Let’s talk about the biggest downside to daycare and preschool. The downside has become extremely apparent post pandemic.

 The first strategy is to always wash your hands and your child’s hands before and after school.
 Encourage the administrators and teachers to remind parents and kids to always wash their hands as well.

 The third strategy is to get a flu shot.
 Although not always effective, getting a flu shot could lessen your chances of getting the flu and lessen the severity of the flu if you get it.
+The annual flu shot has a ~40% – 50% efficacy rate.
+In contrast, the COVID-19 vaccine by Pfizer and Moderna have a ~95% efficacy rate.

 Keeping your kid home for a month or more is not a viable strategy for many working families.
 However, if you are like me, and are willing to pay thousands of dollars to not get sick, perhaps taking your kid out for a week or two might be worth it.